HarbourMasters/Shipwright/README.md

 ## Extracting the Ship of Harkinian

-The Ship of Harkinian tool will be packed in a `.zip` file.
+The Ship of Harkinian is packed in a `.zip` file.
 It is ***paramount*** that you extract that `.zip` file.
 We recommend extracting its contents somewhere safe, like in a folder on your Desktop.

 Once that is done, we are going to run the OTRGUI tool, which will allow us to extract the needed assets from an OoT ROM.
 Doing this will allow us to play the Ship of Harkinian.